jbm-coder/T1A3---Assignment/README.md

 ## App Features

 - Feature 1
-User registration is saved on an external file and user passwords are hashed/encrypted.
+<br>User registration is saved on an external file and user passwords are hashed/encrypted.

 - Feature 2
-User mood inputs outputs are saved on external file and required output positive affirmation are accessed from an external file.
+<br>User mood inputs outputs are saved on external file and required output positive affirmation are accessed from an external file.

 - Feature 3
-User input up to 10 entries are saved and user stats displayed to customer after their 10th entry.
+<br>User input up to 10 entries are saved and user stats displayed to customer after their 10th entry.